marco-willi/camera-trap-data-pipeline/docs/zooniverse_uploads.md

 |image_no_upload|  excludes images from the manifest if value is '1'
 |image_was_deleted|  excludes images from the manifest if value is '1'

-It is expected that the input is ordered by: season, site, roll, capture, image (ordered by sequence in the capture).

 Example:
 ```